ece362-purdue/proton-labs/lab1-gpio/README.md

 4. (5 points) What register can be used to read the value of a GPIO pin, regardless of whether it is configured as an input or output?
 Show your TA how you arrived at your answer.

+5. (10 points) Within the SDK function that configures the GPIO pins for the SIO functions, explain to your TA which lines of code do the following:
+    - Set input enable on, output disable off for a GPIO pin
+    - Set the function for a GPIO pin to SIO
+    - Clear the isolation latch for a GPIO pin, so that the SIO peripheral can control the pin

-5. (15 points) What three registers are modified when setting the function for a GPIO pin?
-What is the function number for SIO?
+6. (5 points) What is the function number for SIO?
 Show your TA how you arrived at your answers.
 (Hint: you can find the SIO function number by diving into the `gpio_function_t` enum in the relevant function.)

-6. (5 points) In the function that sets the function for a GPIO pin, there is code specifically for the RP2350 (`#if !PICO_RP2040`) that has the comment "// Remove pad isolation now that the correct peripheral is in control of the pad".
+7. (5 points) In the function that sets the function for a GPIO pin, there is code specifically for the RP2350 (`#if !PICO_RP2040`) that has the comment "// Remove pad isolation now that the correct peripheral is in control of the pad".
 Read Section 9.7 to understand what a "pad" is, and why you need to remove the isolation latch.
 Show the relevant paragraph to your TA and discuss it so you understand it.

 > [!HINT]
 > The registers you find should start with `sio_hw` or `io_bank0_hw`, which are the SDK-provided structs that define hardware registers that, in turn, control the GPIO pins.
 (You can even *dive* into `sio_hw`/`io_bank0_hw` to see the memory addresses they are defined at, and compare that to your datasheet!)